G0MWT, GX0MWT, GB5HF & M2T

 - Lower Right: Poldhu site Cornwall in 1901

-Reproduced from the CARS 100 year Celebration pages
+Reproduced from the CARS Transatlantic 100 Year Celebration pages

 Wednesday, 12th December, 2001 in Marconi's New Street, Chelmsford.

-The late Donald Imber, G0VIS operating Marconi equipment using Call-Sign 2MT.
+Donald Imber, G0VIS operating Marconi equipment using Call-Sign 2MT

 A reproduction of the early (1900s) Morse Key called The Grasshopper.